 Eternal Voyages – Pafos 2017

-Following our work on creating Pafos: A Work of Art, the spectacular opening ceremony to mark the city’s role as European Capital of Culture back in January, we returned to Pafos at the end of June in preparation for our summer evening show ‘Eternal Voyages’, which was presented to a mass of crowds around Pafos Castle and Harbour on Saturday 1 July.
+Following our work on creating Pafos: A Work of Art, the spectacular opening ceremony to mark the city’s role as European Capital of Culture back in January, we returned to Pafos at the end of June in preparation for our summer evening show ‘Eternal Voyages’, which was presented to a mass of crowds around Pafos Castle and Harbour.

 Telling the story of three travellers who descend on Pafos by land, sea and air, the harbour-side audience was drawn into a fascinating theatrical narrative that included live performances, including poetical text and song both in English and Greek; dance and mass movement choreography; digital animation and projections onto the castle walls; processional performance, acrobatics, a water spectacle, and a range of special effects including an epic pyrotechnic finale.